Why Didn't Polish Soldiers

 After World War 2, former members of the Polish Government In Exile (nicknamed "The London Camp") launched a propoganda campaign against Polish soldiers returning to Poland, branding them traitors.

 They announced through megaphones that those who went back would be sent to the 'land of the Polar bear' (Siberia).
-The facts strongly suggest that the British wanted as many Poles as possible to stay as their guests in the UK.
+The facts strongly suggest that initially the British wanted as many Poles as possible to stay as their guests in the UK.
+Later on the British would claim their jobs were being taken by the Poles and various newspaper articles at the time explored this issue.

 General Anders further said that anyone returning must be either sick or mentally unwell because "no one else would willingly return to Poland under a foreign government".